block42-blockchain-company/thornode-telegram-bot/README.md

 Futhermore in DEBUG mode a separate process runs `increase_block_height.py` which artificially increases the block height so that there are no notifications that the block height got stuck.
 ---
-If your using a Jetbrains IDE (e.g. Pycharm), you can set these environment variables for your run configuration which is very convenient for development (see: https://stackoverflow.com/questions/42708389/how-to-set-environment-variables-in-pycharm).
+If you are using a Jetbrains IDE (e.g. Pycharm), you can set these environment variables for your run configuration which is very convenient for development (see: https://stackoverflow.com/questions/42708389/how-to-set-environment-variables-in-pycharm).